Operation Crossroads: Aftermath

 The support ships were decontaminated as necessary and received a radiological clearance before they could return to the fleet.
 This required a great deal of experimentation at Navy shipyards in the United States, primarily in San Francisco at Hunters Point.
 The destroyer USS Laffey required "sandblasting and painting of all underwater surfaces, and acid washing and partial replacement of salt-water piping and evaporators."

-Finally, a formal resurvey was conducted in mid-1947 to study long-term effects of the Operation Crossroads tests.
+A survey was conducted in mid-1947 to study long-term effects of the Operation Crossroads tests.
 According to the official report, decontamination efforts "revealed conclusively that removal of radioactive contamination of the type encountered in the target vessels in test Baker cannot be accomplished successfully."

 On August 11, 1947, Life summarized the report in a 14-page article with 33 pictures.
-The article stated, "If all the ships at Bikini had been fully manned, the Baker Day bomb would have killed 35,000 crewmen.
+The article states, "If all the ships at Bikini had been fully manned, the Baker Day bomb would have killed 35,000 crewmen.
 If such a bomb were dropped below New York's Battery in a stiff south wind, 2 million people would die."

 The contamination problem was not widely appreciated by the general public until 1948, when No Place to Hide, a best-selling book by David Bradley, was serialized in the Atlantic Monthly, condensed by the Reader's Digest, and selected by the Book of the Month Club.
 In his preface, Bradley, a key member of the Radiological Safety Section at Bikini known as the "Geiger men", asserted that "the accounts of the actual explosions, however well intended, were liberally seasoned with fantasy and superstition, and the results of the tests have remained buried in the vaults of military security."
 His description of the Baker test and its aftermath brought to world attention the problem of radioactive fallout from nuclear weapons.